Sweden's soccer fans to be advised against wearing national team clothing on trips abroad

 All hotels where Swedish supporters were staying were also guarded by police, the federation said.

-European soccer governing body UEFA said a moment of silence will be observed at all Euro 2024 qualifiers on Tuesday to honor the Brussels victims.
+European soccer governing body UEFA said a moment of silence will be observed at all Euro 2024 qualifiers on Tuesday.

 It remained unclear whether the Belgium-Sweden match would be completed at a later date.
-UEFA said it was too early to make any decision and that “further communication will be made in due course.”
+UEFA said it was too early to make any decision.

 The Belgium team said it was “still devastated” by what had happened in a country hit by several extremist attacks in recent years, including suicide bombings in 2016 that killed 32 people and injured hundreds more in the Brussels subway and airport.

-As Belgium woke up in a state of shock, many schools remained closed for the day as a terror alert for Brussels was raised overnight to 4, the country's top scale, indicating an extremely serious threat.
-The alert level in the city and the country was scaled down to 3 after the suspect was neutralized, Prime Mnister Alexander De Croo said.
+As Belgium woke up in a state of shock, many schools remained closed for the day as a terror alert for Brussels was raised overnight to 4, the country's top scale.
+The alert level in the city and the country was reduced to 3 after the suspect was killed by police, Prime Minister Alexander De Croo said.

 "We want to thank all the fans in the stadium for their understanding and support in these difficult circumstances," the Belgium national team said on social media.
 "Our thoughts are with the Swedish, we hope everyone gets home safely."

-The suspect in the shooting was shot dead by police on Tuesday morning, Belgian Interior Minister Annelies Verlinden said, and the weapon believed to have been used by the man has been recovered.
+The suspect was shot dead by police on Tuesday morning, Belgian Interior Minister Annelies Verlinden said, and the weapon believed to have been used by the man was recovered.

-Swedish soccer officials said information about the shooting incident, which also led to another Swedish national getting seriously injured and taken to the hospital, reached them just before the match began and that Belgian authorities and police considered the game should be played because the stadium was viewed as the safest place for the visiting fans.
+Swedish soccer officials said information about the shooting incident, in which another Swedish national was seriously injured, reached them just before the match began and that Belgian authorities and police considered the game should be played because the stadium was viewed as the safest place for the visiting fans.

 A decision was made to halt the match at halftime.